ramonzx6/http-script-json/README.md

 A script to check the HTTP protocol used by websites getting the URLs that will be checked from a JSON file.

-This is used to get a lot of URLs and check them to see which ones use HTTP/2 and are vulnerable to Rapid Reset Attack - CVE-2023-44487
+This is used to get a lot of URLs and check them to see which ones use HTTP/2 and may be vulnerable to Rapid Reset Attack - CVE-2023-44487

 ## Enviroment